codefresh-io/docs.codefresh.io/_docs/learn-by-example/mobile/android.md

 Android applications are using Java/Gradle for their build system.
 Because Codefresh already supports [Gradle]({{site.baseurl}}/docs/learn-by-example/java/gradle/) it is also very easy to build Android projects.

 Any Gradle command can run inside a Docker image that contains the Android SDK.
-As an example we will use a [Nextcloud](https://hub.docker.com/r/nextcloudci/android) image from Dockerhub.
+As an example, we will use a [Nextcloud](https://hub.docker.com/r/nextcloudci/android) image from Dockerhub.

 ## The example project